 - rapid weight gain;

 - numbness or cold feeling in your hands and feet.

-Less serious side effects may include:
+Common side effects may include:

-- diarrhea; or
+- tiredness; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.